A collaboration between Paul McCartney and remix producer Roy Kerr (aka The Freelance Hellraiser), Twin Freaks was a low-key release from 2005.

 Those of you who were there for the European Tour will have heard our DJ, Freelance Hellraiser, cooking up some mixes before we came on and people have been enquiring about these mixes ever since.
 Well the good news is he’s put together an album called ‘Twin Freaks’ using fragments from my original multi-tracks which we hope will rock your little cotton socks!

-The album Twin Freaks followed seven days later.
+The album Twin Freaks followed seven days later, on 13 June 2005.
 Credited simply to Twin Freaks, it was a double-disc vinyl set issued in Europe only by Parlophone/Graze Records.
 It was available worldwide as a digital download.

 Twin Freaks featured a range of disparate McCartney songs, remixed into often unrecognisable forms.
 Rather than the chill-out sound of the similarly experimental Fireman project, Twin Freaks was full-on dance music, often intense and dark, which was far removed from McCartney’s normally upbeat public persona.